U.S. Stocks, Bond Yields Fall on Trade Tensions

 By Gunjan Banerji

-U.S. stocks slumped after China said it would impose retaliatory tariffs on additional U.S. products and President Trump responded on Twitter, escalating the trade tensions that have rattled markets in recent weeks.
+U.S. stocks slumped Friday after China said it would impose retaliatory tariffs on additional U.S. products and President Trump vowed to respond.

-The S&P 500 dropped 1.9%, on track to give up its gains for the week.
-The Dow Jones Industrial Average fell 1.8%, and the Nasdaq Composite declined 2.2%.
-The losses escalated after President Trump responded to the tariffs later in the day.

 "The timing of it is remarkable," said John Brady, managing director at futures brokerage R.J.
 O'Brien & Associates, of the trade news.
 "It puts tariffs front and center on a very important day for markets."

-In a highly anticipated speech in Jackson Hole, Wyo., Mr. Powell also said the Fed would act accordingly to "sustain the expansion" and led some investors to increase expectations of an interest rate cut at the next meeting.

-President Trump criticized Mr. Powell in Friday's tweets, saying "the Fed did NOTHING."
+In Friday's tweets, Mr. Powell again drew the ire of President Trump who "the Fed did NOTHING."

+Shares of technology companies were some of the biggest hit in the S&P 500, falling 3.1% and under-performing the broader gauge.
+Retail stocks also took a hit, with L Brands and Hasbro each diving more than 8%.

+Earlier this week, strong retail earnings helped lift U.S. stocks as investors cheered the strength of the domestic consumer.
+But the prospect of fresh tariffs and an ongoing trade fight chipped away at this optimism to end the week.

 "This is going to be ping-pong for awhile," said Sean O'Hara, president of the ETF division at Pacer Financial Inc. "That's what we're going to continue to see until we get a resolution, if we ever do.
 It's probably going to drive the short-term ups and downs of the market."

-Auto makers such as General Motors and Ford Motor fell about 2.1% and 2%, respectively, underperforming the broader stock market.
+Auto makers such as General Motors and Ford Motor fell about 3.1% and 2.5%, respectively.
+Caterpillar, which has also been sensitive to trade news, fell about 3.1%.
+Apple dropped 4.5%.

-The yield on the 10-year Treasury note hovered at 1.540% in recent trading, according to Tradeweb, compared with 1.613% Thursday.
+The yield on the 10-year Treasury note fell to 1.511% in recent trading, according to Tradeweb, compared with 1.613% Thursday.
+Yields fall as bond prices rise.

+Meanwhile, the WSJ Dollar Index fell 0.4% to 90.94.
+Lower Treasury yields can make the U.S. dollar less attractive to income seeking investors around the world.

 Friday's moves in stocks came a day after a series of weak manufacturing data around the world raised concerns about a possible recession, weighing on U.S. indexes.